 3 Tbsp of water kefir grains

-- In a 1.5 to 2 liter jar dissolve the sugar in the water.
+- In a 1.5 to 2 liter jar dissolve the sugar and liquid minerals in the water.

 - Add the slice of lemon and the kefir grains